jonathansrinivasan/ViT_paper/README.md

 1. MSAs improves accuracy and generlization by flattening loss landscapes.
 ViTs suffer from non-convex losses, which can be fixed with large datasets and loss landscape smoothing methods.
 2. MSAs and Conv have opposite behaviors, therefore, they are complementary.
-3. Authors propose ALterNet, a model that replaces Conv blocks at the end of a stage with MSA blocks.
+3. Authors propose AlterNet, a model that replaces Conv blocks at the end of a stage with MSA blocks.
 AlterNet outperforms CNN models in both large and small datasets.